 - your results in your tertiary studies in Australia or overseas

-- alternative entry pathways such as tertiary preparation courses and other pathways for those without formal qualifications
+- alternative entry pathways such as tertiary preparation courses for applicants without formal qualifications

-Remember, each institution sets its own admission requirements – read individual institution entries for details.
+- each institution sets its own admission requirements so be sure to read the individual institution entries for details.

 You may also need to demonstrate your English language proficiency if you do not have an assessable qualification, undertaken in English, from a nominated country.